jpswade/jpswade.github.io/_posts/2008-06-03-what-is-a-valid-email-address.md

 > Validation is a check to ensure it is true to the specification (eg: is the number N digits long?).
 Not to be confused with verification which is a check to ensure it is correct within the intended system (eg: does the number work when phoned?).

 A good starting point for anyone to investigating what anything is, is Wikipedia.
-So, as to make this easy to follow, that&#8217;s where we&#8217;re going to start, by looking at the &#8220;[E-mail address](http://en.wikipedia.org/wiki/E-mail_address)&#8221; article.
+So, as to make this easy to follow, that's where we're going to start, by looking at the &#8220;[E-mail address](http://en.wikipedia.org/wiki/E-mail_address)&#8221; article.

-As you read the article, you&#8217;ll soon find out about the limitations and validation (not to be confused with [authentication](http://en.wikipedia.org/wiki/E-mail_authentication)) set by the [RFCs](http://en.wikipedia.org/wiki/Request_for_Comments).
+As you read the article, you'll soon find out about the limitations and validation (not to be confused with [authentication](http://en.wikipedia.org/wiki/E-mail_authentication)) set by the [RFCs](http://en.wikipedia.org/wiki/Request_for_Comments).
 The earliest RFC with regards to email was [[RFC822](http://tools.ietf.org/html/rfc822)], which was made obsolete by [[RFC2822](http://tools.ietf.org/html/rfc2822)].
 There are other RFCs you should perhaps also pay attention to which are listed in the article, however I intend on going over these later.

 To fully understand how to find out what a valid email address is, we need to fully understand what an RFC is and why we need them.

 An RFC (request for comments) essentially is a way in which internet developers can set standards and protocols.
 The RFCs we need to be focusing on are the ones relating to email, as they will tell us exactly what defines an email address as an email address.
 Thus in order for us to fully understand what defines an email as valid, we MUST read the RFCs.

-RFCs however, aren&#8217;t easy, they are written what appears to be a mystical language, that looks like English, but it isn&#8217;t.
-Okay, so maybe it&#8217;s not that bad, but it isn&#8217;t exactly a straight forward task to translate it into &#8220;Plain English&#8221;.
+RFCs however, aren't easy, they are written what appears to be a mystical language, that looks like English, but it isn't.
+Okay, so maybe it's not that bad, but it isn't exactly a straight forward task to translate it into &#8220;Plain English&#8221;.

-After reading [I Knew How To Validate An Email Address Until I Read The RFC](http://haacked.com/archive/2007/08/21/i-knew-how-to-validate-an-email-address-until-i.aspx) and [Paul Gregg&#8217;s Demonstrating why email regexs are poor](http://www.pgregg.com/projects/php/code/showvalidemail.php), I knew this wasn&#8217;t going to be easy.
+After reading [I Knew How To Validate An Email Address Until I Read The RFC](http://haacked.com/archive/2007/08/21/i-knew-how-to-validate-an-email-address-until-i.aspx) and [Paul Gregg's Demonstrating why email regexs are poor](http://www.pgregg.com/projects/php/code/showvalidemail.php), I knew this wasn't going to be easy.

 To utilise the specification written in the RFC, we need to convert it into a usable language.
 In this case we will be using regular expressions within PHP.
 This article assumes you understand PHP and regular expressions, or will at least try&#8230;